 Theatre Arts 2 focuses on acting outside of your comfort zone.
 Building on the acting fundamentals from junior high or Theatre Arts 1, students explore character development, headshots and resumes, as well as expanding their monologue repertoire.
 Students also study theatre history in depth and often participate in the senior high one acts.

-They have to have EITHER completed Acting 1, 2, 3 in the junior high or completed Theatre Arts 1.
+Prerequisite: Acting 1-3 in junior high or Theatre Arts 1.